3-pointers after offensive rebounds

 I love college basketball.
 A lot.
-My beloved Marquette Golden Eagles Warriors are probably the only sports team that can really put me in agony.
+My beloved Marquette Golden Eagles are probably the only sports team that can really put me in agony.

 Last season, I was watching a nail-biter against Notre Dame.
 With 3:36 left, Notre Dame's Jack Cooley grabbed an offensive board and promptly passed out to Pat Connaughton for a successful three-pointer.
 It was a dagger.